n0tsiege/SIEGE-CAR-PACK/README.md

 ## Notice

- If **you** are the original owner of any of the vehicles included in this pack and you would like it to be removed (only if there was prior notice on GTA5-MODS of the license), please make an issue foll0owing the format listed in the [takedown notice template](https://github.com/n0tsiege/notsiege-development/blob/main/.github/takedown.md).
+ If **you** are the original owner of any of the vehicles included in this pack and you would like it to be removed (only if there was prior notice on GTA5-MODS of the license), please make an issue following the format listed in the [takedown notice template](https://github.com/notsiege-development/SIEGE-CAR-PACK/blob/main/.github/ISSUE_TEMPLATE/takedown.md).